Immerse yourself in history during 76th annual Tours of Historic Plantations & Homes

-Twelve beautiful plantations, eight historic homes, three scenic church properties, and more will soon be open to the public for a two-day event along South Carolina’s Hammock Coast®.
+Beautiful plantations, historic homes and scenic church properties will soon be open to the public for a two-day event along South Carolina’s Hammock Coast®.

-Mary Boyd, a member of the event committee, said that she is thrilled that the group will be able to hold the Plantation and Home Tours in spring 2022, after two years off due to the Covid-19 pandemic.
+Mary Boyd, a member of the event committee, said that she is excited about the Plantation and Home Tours in 2023.

-“Thank goodness we can host the tours this year,” Boyd said.
-“The plantations on the tour are premier examples of Colonial and 19th-century architecture, as well as good examples of the culture of the day.”
+“The plantations on the tour are premier examples of Colonial and 19th-century architecture, as well as good examples of the culture of the day,” Boyd said.

-Tickets for the event, which are $50 each for one day and $90 each for two days, are now on sale and are required.
-Organizers suggest purchasing them in advance.
+Tickets for the event, which are $60 per person for one day and $105 per person for two days, will be on sale the day of the event.
 All money raised by the Tour is allocated to community outreach and the preservation of the historic Price George Winyah Church buildings.

 “The success of the Tour has made a difference in the lives of the poor, the friendless, and the needy in our community, which continues to be our prayerful aim in this endeavor,” Boyd said.